nshki/nshki.com/src/posts/es6-in-gulp-projects/index.md

 _This post covers how to setup a Gulp project to use ES6 and also accounts for usage of libraries such as jQuery._

+**Update as of July 19th, 2019**: Thanks to [@regiscamimura](https://twitter.com/regiscamimura) for pointing out that the Rollup NPM package is now required for this process to work.
+The article has been updated to reflect that!

 ### Preface